- Some ugly cats on this list are hairless but not hypoallergenic. That is due to oils and dander on the skin rather than on the fur itself.

 List of Ugliest Cats

 Cats are amazing creatures, although, sometimes cat breeds can be a little well, ugly.
-Here’s the top 10 ugliest cat breeds:
+Here are the top 10 ugliest cat breeds:

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.